Top image: Round 2 Corp.

 The truth is they exist, but as a low-key surface detail.
 That being said, not every fan wants to go through the painstaking work of applying perfectly straight and spaced lines with pencil on a 1/350 scale model.
 Thus, the Round 2 model company pressed the grid lines into their mold.

-However, thanks to insistent Trekkies, Round 2 is now releasing a second version of their ultra-detailed Enterprise model.
+However, thanks to insistent Trekkies, Round 2 released a second version of their ultra-detailed Enterprise model.
 This one comes with "smooth saucer parts" and an "updated paint guide," as the box proudly proclaims for sticklers.

 So, superfans, sharpen your pencils.
 Celebrate the 50th anniversary of the proudest ship to ever come out of Starfleet, and build one yourself.